 There are many reasons why German Movies are the way they are.
-First of all, moving images in general and film in particular are still massively underestimated in their impact on the human psyche.
-And that despite filmmakers like Leni Riefenstahl, whose propaganda films already proved to have a dangerous impact in the Third Reich.
-Education and media skills are not the focus of interest at all.
-Germany is still a long way from being introduced as a school subject like in France.
+First of all, moving images in general and film in particular are massively underestimated in their impact on the human psyche in this country.
+Even with filmmakers like Leni Riefenstahl, whose propaganda movies proved a dangerous impact on the people in Nazi Germany – the lessons of history are easily forgotten.
+Education and improving media skills are not in the spotlight right now and Germany is still a long way from introducing Film as a school subject (we look at France with envy).

 There is an almost elitist attitude against filmmaking as a low art form.
 For the decision-makers in politics, the Movies appear to be quite dingy, because they are a very popular art form.
 The theater, on the other hand, is considered much higher in status (and the opera even higher), precisely because the “lower class people” are not particularly interested in it.
 If this mindset weren’t enough, the assessment standards of the public German Film Funding are in essence political, not artistical.
 According to my analysis, there are three points in particular that are always preferred and make the cut: